CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

    ![](./media/Extension-3.png)

-   > Please note that installation process takes 4-5 minutes to complete.
+   > Please note that the installation process takes 4-5 minutes to complete.

-1. Navigate back to file eplorer and double click on the **WindowsAppSDK.Cpp.Extension.Dev17.Standalone** file to open the VSIX installer of C++ extension.
+1. Navigate back to file explorer and double click on the **WindowsAppSDK.Cpp.Extension.Dev17.Standalone** file to open the VSIX installer of C++ extension.

    ![](./media/Extension-4.png)